Bhargavi24268/movie-search-filter-app/README.md

-# movie-search-filter-app
+# 🎬 Movie Explorer Web App

-This project is a movie search web application where users can explore trending movies, search for specific movies, filter movies by language, and watch trailers directly from the application.
-The app fetches movie data dynamically using the TMDb API and is deployed using GitHub Pages.
-The frontend is built using HTML, CSS, and JavaScript.
+This is a movie search web application that allows users to explore trending movies, search for movies, filter movies by language, and watch movie trailers.

+The application fetches movie data dynamically using the TMDb API.

+## 🚀 Features

+- 🔍 Search movies
+- 🔥 View trending movies
+- 🌍 Filter movies by language (Telugu, Tamil, Hindi, English, Korean, Chinese, Japanese, Kannada)
+- ⭐ View movie ratings
+- 🎥 Watch movie trailers

+## 🛠 Technologies Used

+- HTML
+- CSS
+- JavaScript
+- TMDb API

+## 🌐 Live Demo

+Deployed using GitHub Pages.

+## 📚 Project Purpose

+This project was developed as part of a college web development assignment to demonstrate API integration and dynamic content rendering using JavaScript.